librasteve/Air/docs/Air/Form.md

 It provides a Form class that integrates Air with the Cro::WebApp::Form module to provide a simple,yet rich declarative abstraction for web forms.

-Air::Form uses Air::Functional for the FormTag role so that Forms can be employed within Air code.
+Air::Form uses Air::Functional for the Taggable role so that Forms can be employed within Air code.
 Air::Form is an alternative to Air::Component.

 SYNOPSIS
 ========